Table of Contents

 First, ovarian stimulation takes place; therefore, the patient initially is pre-treated with GnRH-antagonists.
 The hypophysis is blocked and insensitive to the body’s own GnRH.
 Follicles evenly grow under therapy.
 The stimulation of follicular maturation is continued with HMG or FSH.
 The growth is sonographically monitored.
 As soon as it reaches a specific size, the administration of beta-HCG takes place.
 Ovulation is induced like this.

 The next phase is the follicle puncture.
 This can be made laparoscopically as well as sonographically.
 First-line therapy is the ultrasound-guided transvaginal puncture.
-The follicles are suctioned and microscopically examined afterwards.
+The follicles are suctioned and microscopically examined afterward.
 The mature oocytes are put onto a special culture medium and stored in the incubator.

 Next is the in-vitro cultivation.
 After 3-6 hours, the sperm is added to the oocytes.
 They are incubated in the culture medium.
-After 48 hours, usually 3 embryos develop.
+After 48 hours, usually, 3 embryos develop.

-Afterwards, the embryo transfer follows with a sterile special catheter into the cavum uteri.
+Afterward, the embryo transfer follows with a sterile special catheter into the cavum uteri.
 To assist in the luteal phase, the patient is given beta-HCG or progesterone.

 Due to the transfer of several embryos, there is the danger of multiple pregnancies.
 The success rate of IVF for live birth is 40% among women under 35 years of age.
 Disadvantages of IVF include failure to conceive, OHSS and expensiveness.

 Intracytoplasmatic Sperm Injection (ICSI)

-The intracytoplasmatic sperm injection is also a form of artificial insemination.
+An intracytoplasmatic sperm injection is also a form of artificial insemination.
 It is particularly indicated for male sterility.
-Typical indication is the oligoasthenoteratozoospermia here.
-For in-vitro fertilization, a 100,000 of sperm are necessary and, for the intracytoplasmatic sperm injection, only a few sperm are required.
+The typical indication is the oligoasthenoteratozoospermia here.
+For in-vitro fertilization, a 100,000 of sperm are necessary and, for the intracytoplasmatic sperm injection, only a few sperms are required.

 The patients are prepared in a similar way to in-vitro fertilization, firstly with ovarian stimulation and follicle puncture.

 The obtained oocytes are released from their follicles and adhesive granulocytes are removed with an enzyme, and then the injection of seminal filaments is made with a glass pipette.

 Afterward, the embryos are incubated again and then transferred to the cavum uteri of the woman.